unobtanium-official/Unobtanium/README.md

-Unobtanium 0.9.0 [Un]
+Unobtanium 0.9.3 [Un]

 Proof of Work SHA256D Cryptocurrency based on Bitcoin 0.8.99

-3 Minute Block targets
+1 Minute Block targets //revised as of this version

 Fast, progressive (4 blocks over 80) difficulty adjustments of max 10% up/20% down